benninkrs/InheritableFields.jl/README.md

 	x::T
 end
 ```
-The default value of a field is used when the keyword constructor is invoked without a value for the field's name:
+The default value of a field is used when the keyword constructor is invoked without specifying a value for that field:
 ```
 c = C(; i = -6; b = true; x = 1.2)  # == C{Float64}("goodbye", 1.2, -6, true)
 ```

 ### Validation of Construction Values

-Within the body of an `@abstract`, `@mutable`, or `@immutable` type definition, one can implement the function `validate` to validate construction values for the fields introduced by that type.
+Within the body of an `@abstract`, `@mutable`, or `@immutable` type definition, one can implement a special method to validate construction values for the fields introduced by that type.
 For example, suppose type `A` requires `x` to be nonnegative.
 This can be enforced as follows:
 ```
 @abstract A{T<:Number} begin
 	 s::String = "goodbye"
     x::T
     function validate(s, x)
-	 	println("s = $s, x = $x")
         x >= zero(T) || error("x must be non-negative")
         return (s, x)
     end